Cross-posted at The Western Right, Right Michigan, and RRH Elections.

 Incumbent: Ian Conyers (D)

 Analysis: One of five black-majority districts based in Detroit.
 Virgil Smith resigned after pleading guilty to shooting at his ex-wife.
 The 2016 special election was won by Ian Conyers, defeating State rep Fred Durhal (14-P).
 Conyers, the great-nephew of Congressman John Conyers, is now running for Congress.
-Durhal is running again, and is likely favored over Marshall Bullock, Carron Pinkins, and Helena Scott.
+Durhal is running again, and is likely favored over Marshall Bullock and Carron Pinkins.
 The R candidate is Angela Savino.

 5. [W Detroit, Dearborn Heights, Garden City, Inkster, Redford] Safe democrat